Tsultrim Allione: Activities

+Establishing Tara Mandala Retreat Center

+In 1993, Allione founded the Tara Mandala Buddhist retreat center on 850 acres of land in southwestern Colorado.
+Currently, the land hosts a temple, dining hall, administrative buildings, and staff housing, and is the host of Buddhist retreats.
+Allione is the guiding teacher of Tara Mandala and guides thousands of students around the world.

+Books Published

+Allione's first book, Women of Wisdom, contains the translated life histories of several accomplished female Tibetan Buddhist practitioners.
+It was first published in 1984 and was reissued in 2000.

-In 2008 Lama Tsultrim Allione's book Feeding Your Demons was published, an approach based on the Chöd lineage of Machig Labdrön that Allione has practiced since 1973.
+In 2008, Allione's book Feeding Your Demons was published, an approach based on the Chöd lineage of Machig Labdrön that Allione has practiced since 1973.
 Allione opens chapter five of the book by quoting Carl Jung as saying "One does not become enlightened by imagining figures of light but by making the darkness conscious."

 Mark Epstein has described her work as "a book that Carl Jung could only have dreamed of writing."

 Allione claims that the "process of feeding our demons is a method for bringing our shadow into consciousness and accessing the treasures it holds rather than repressing it."

+Allione completed her most recent book, Wisdom Rising: Journey into the Mandala of the Empowered Feminine, which was published by Simon and Schuster in May 2018.

+Awards

-In 2009, Lama Tsultrim Allione was selected by an esteemed committee of scholars and practitioners to receive the international “Outstanding Woman in Buddhism” Award given in Bangkok, Thailand.
+In 2009, Allione was selected by an esteemed committee of scholars and practitioners to receive the international “Outstanding Woman in Buddhism” Award given in Bangkok, Thailand.

-Lama Tsultrim completed her book, Wisdom Rising: Journey into the Mandala of the Empowered Feminine, published by Simon and Schuster in May 2018.
-Lama Tsultrim continues to guide Tara Mandala, her retreat centre in Colorado, and thousands of students around the world.
-Her writings and teachings come from her studies with Tibetan lamas as well as her experience as a Western woman and mother.
-She is known for her ability to translate the wisdom of the ancient Tibetan Buddhist tradition into clear teachings that are relatable and relevant to Western audiences.